23 Jun Have severe PMS or PMDD? Chromium could help

 JUNE 23, 2021—Do you dread the second half of your cycle (your Week 3 and Week 4, which spans the day after ovulation through the day before your period) because of depression, uncontrollable anger, debilitating anxiety, intense food cravings, stop-you-in-your-tracks fatigue or other major symptoms?

-You may among the 20% of women with severe premenstrual syndrome (PMS) or among the 5% to 8% who have a form of PMS called “premenstrual dysphoric disorder” (PMDD), which is characterized by symptoms that are intense enough to impact your relationships, work performance and overall well-being.
+You may among the 20% of women with severe premenstrual syndrome (PMS).
+Or you may be among the 5% to 10% of women who have premenstrual dysphoric disorder (PMDD), which is characterized by symptoms that are intense enough to interfere with everyday life, such as your relationship, school, work and/or overall well-being.

 The results: In the cycles when the participants were taking chromium, they experienced dramatic relief in premenstrual symptoms.
-In fact, a few said they were actually surprised when they got their period because their premenstrual phase was so easy, they didn’t even realize they’d gone all the way through it.
+In fact, a few said they were actually surprised when they got their period.
+Their premenstrual phase was so easy, they didn’t even realize they’d gone all the way through it.

-While it’s safely tolerated in most people, you should talk with your doctor first before starting chromium, especially if you have diabetes, pre-diabetes, liver or kidney disease or if you are pregnant or are trying to get pregnant.
+While chromium is safely tolerated in most people, you should talk with your doctor, nurse practitioner, registered dietitian or other healthcare provider first before taking a chromium supplement, especially if you have diabetes, pre-diabetes, hypoglycemia, liver or kidney disease or if you are pregnant or are trying to get pregnant.

 Never miss a single Hormonology tip: